-Although there are variations between both the Blue French Bulldog and other colored Frenchie’s, this does not imply that its history and background are different than the rest of the breed.
+Although there are variations between the Blue French Bulldog and other colored Frenchie’s, this does not imply that its history and background are different from the rest of the breed.

-These incredibly cute and resilient little dogs are jovial and intelligent additions to any home.
-Their signature erect ears that seem too big for their heads makes them adorable.
+These incredibly cute and resilient little dogs are cheerful and intelligent additions to any home.
+Their signature erect ears that seem too big for their heads make them adorable.

 The French Bulldog is a jokester who will still make an excellent watchdog for their family.
 You may also love that the Frenchie doesn’t bark a lot.
 Furthermore, you’ll often enjoy that they’re certainly not high-energy dogs.

-The colour of the blue coat is linked to a gene mutation known as a dilution gene and is fairly rate.
-If a French Bulldog contains two copies of this gene, instead of just a black coat, it’ll be a light blue French Bulldog.
+The color of the blue coat is linked to a gene mutation known as a dilution gene and is fairly rate.
+If a French Bulldog contains two copies of this gene, it’ll be a light blue French Bulldog instead of just a black coat.
 Regrettably, they may suffer from a genetic disorder known as color dilution alopecia.
-This is a recessive and hereditary disorder and occurs because of a defective variant of the dilution gene.
+This is a recessive and hereditary disorder that occurs because of a defective dilution gene variant.

 Official View of Blue French Bulldogs

-It is essential to keep in mind that the blue coat on a French Bulldog is not recognized as part of the official breed standard.
+It is essential to remember that the blue coat on a French Bulldog is not recognized as part of the official breed standard.
 You might see Blue French Bulldogs marketed as “rare.”

-Fad colors, sometimes recognized as disqualification colors, will not be deliberately bred by responsible breeders who are committed to the wellbeing of the breed.
+Fad colors, sometimes recognized as disqualification colors, will not be deliberately bred by responsible breeders committed to the breed’s well-being.

-Having a blue coat can be seen as trendy across a range of breeds, traditionally the very same color has also been referred to as “mouse.”
+A blue coat can be seen as trendy across a range of breeds; traditionally, the same color has also been referred to as “mouse.”

 Breeders who market such colors as uncommon or rare are typically most concerned with making money than the value of upholding the kennel club standards.

-It is seen that buying a silver-blue French Bulldog, you are promoting the spread of breeders who choose the color over health or disposition.
+By buying a silver-blue French Bulldog, it is seen that you are promoting the spread of breeders who choose the color over health or disposition.

-This is certainly something you have to take into consideration when choosing whether or not to buy in a Blue Frenchie.
+This is certainly something you have to consider when choosing whether or not to buy a Blue Frenchie.

 Another View on Blue French Bulldogs

-On the other hand supporters of the blue-coated French Bulldogs state that the genetic pool is now wide enough to sufficient pick perfectly healthy French Blue Bulldogs which have been exempted from all genetic health problems.
+On the other hand, supporters of the blue-coated French Bulldogs state that the genetic pool is now wide enough to pick perfectly healthy French Blue Bulldogs exempted from all genetic health problems.

 They state that it is why it’s incredibly important to buy a dog from a reputable breeder.
-You should make sure the breeder can convince you that the dog you would like to purchase is perfectly healthy and that the dog has completed all of the health screenings checks.
+You should ensure the breeder can convince you that the dog you would like to purchase is perfectly healthy and that the dog has completed all the health screening checks.

 Things To Ask The Breeder about their Blue French Bulldogs

-Before you’ve located a Blue French Bulldog for purchase, it’s appropriate to ask the breeder several essential questions.
+It’s appropriate to ask the breeder several essential questions before you’ve located a Blue French Bulldog for purchase.
 Arrange to meet each one of your puppy’s parents.

-Having the ability to meet both of the parents will give you some perspective into the temperament that your puppy may grow into.
-This will also help you to determine the wellbeing of the puppy.
 Happy, healthy parents indicate your breeder takes care of the dogs.
+Meeting both parents will give you some perspective on the temperament that your puppy may grow into.
+This will also help you to determine the well-being of the puppy.

 Remain vigilant if you’re looking for a more affordable Blue French Bulldog.
-Lower prices for a breed such as this can also indicate that perhaps the breeder is reducing the dog’s care costs.
+Lower prices for a breed can also indicate that the breeder is reducing the dog’s care costs.

-Keep in mind while searching for Blue Fawn French Bulldogs for purchase that specific colour differences will preclude a dog from trying to compete in the AKC rings, as mentioned above.
+Remember that while searching for Blue Fawn French Bulldogs for purchase, specific color differences will preclude a dog from competing in the AKC rings, as mentioned above.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-In dogs, that have a blue colored coat is, recessive gene referred to as the dilution gene is the culprit for this color change.
+In dogs with a blue-colored coat, the recessive gene referred to as the dilution gene is the culprit for this color change.
 This reasonably rare gene is typically seen as undesired except in some breeds.

-Animal Genetics table below shows what colors the combination of this gene will have on the color of the dogs coat.
+The Animal Genetics table below shows what color the combination of this gene will have on the color of the dog’s coat.